uphamLab/RiveraUpham_madreanSmallMammals/README.md

 # Uncovering historical small mammal biodiversity among the Madrean Sky Islands
 ## Rivera, D.C. and Upham, N.S.
 (2026) _Journal of Mammalogy_

+1. Tables_and_Figures
-1. Supplementary
+2. Supplementary
-Figure Scripts
-Data Tables
+- Figure_Scripts
-GIS-Layers.zip 685 Mb (unzips to 2.7 Gb)
+- SD1-2_GIS-Layers.zip - 685 Mb (unzips to 2.7 Gb)
+- SD3-11_Data-Tables

-contains
+SD1-2_GIS-Layers.zip contains
-Supplemental Data 1-Polygons
+- Supplemental Data 1-Polygons
-- each of the 54 mountains
+-- each of the 54 mountains
-Supplemental Data 2-Rasters
+- Supplemental Data 2-Rasters
-- each of the 54 mountains
+-- each of the 54 mountains
-- Aster DEM (digital elevation model), used to interpolate elevations and calculate ruggedness
+-- Aster DEM (digital elevation model), used to interpolate elevations and calculate ruggedness